cyrildever/reinforcement-learning-in-golang/README.md

 After attacking [deep neural networks in Go](https://github.com/cyrildever/neural-networks-and-deep-learning-in-golang), I kept on investigating machine learning algorithms, this time with reinforcement learning.
 For that, I decided to make my own adaptation of Richard S. Sutton and Andrew G. Barto's reference book on the subject.

-The objective here was to transform the described algorithms found throughout the book in Go programming language.
+The objective here was to transform some of the described algorithms found throughout the book in Go programming language.
 But, rest assured, I had no intention whatsoever to make it some kind of a reference.
 It was just simple practice.
 So don't see it for more than it is: I'm not claiming it's the best production way to implement each or any of these algorithms.
 But just a way to have fun while reading the book (I strongly advise you to read it, BTW).

 _NB: I mentioned the reference to the book boxes in the code according to the second edition paging._